dalthviz/gitbook-showcase/content/Chapter3.md

 #Structure Data

 Based on documentation of [Firebase](https://firebase.google.com/docs/database/web/structure-data) for structuring data, the database must be built compactly (avoiding nesting).
-Thus, the information is structured in such a way that between entities, the relationships are handled with references between arrangements with pairs key-value, where the key is the identification of the element within the corresponding list (_artifacts_, _projects_, or _users_), while the value is set to true.
-Next, an example of this  structuring methodology is shown:
+Thus, the information is structured in such a way that the entities are store in a collections (an array) en the root of the database.
+The relationships between entities are handled with references using for a key the identification of the element in the correspondent list (_artifacts_, _projects_, or _users_), and the value true.

 ```javascript
 1. {